Data Centers in Boston

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Massachusetts provides a significant sales and use tax exemption for equipment purchased for qualifying data centers.
-This incentive directly lowers the capital expenditure required to deploy or expand infrastructure, making the market financially attractive.
+Tax Advantage For Data Centers: Massachusetts provides a specific sales and use tax exemption for data center equipment for eligible operators.
+This benefit significantly lowers the capital expenditure required for large-scale infrastructure deployments and recurring hardware refreshes.

 Natural Disaster Risk